ok7uz/social-media/README.md

 - [x] Comment model and serializers
 - [x] Comment on posts
-- [ ] Edit and delete comments
+- [x] Edit and delete comments
 - [ ] Reply to comments
 - [x] Post's comments count

 ### Extra

-- [ ] Create custom integer ID fields for all models
+- [ ] Creating custom integer ID fields for all models
+- [ ] Checking that the user is the author during PUT and DELETE